 In any case, if the compressor is indeed the problem, then the best thing to do is to have it replaced.
 That may be more cost-efficient to replace the outdoor unit altogether than buy a new compressor.
 Ask a technician for his assessment.

 5. AC Condenser Exterior Fan Issues

 If the fan in the outdoor unit fails to function, then the AC will instantaneously break down.
+Here is how to tell if your AC fan motor is bad.
 The AC will no longer work because the condenser is no longer able to take the hot air inside the house, or outdoors.
 When this happens, the compressor can overheat too and will become a bigger problem.

 Get in touch with an AC technician right away to resolve the issue, since nothing much can be done to prevent a breakdown of the outdoor fan.
 It gets worn out over time especially if the unit has been installed more than a decade ago.

 Make sure that nothing is impeding the airflow from the condenser unit and that at least one-foot clearance is observed within the perimeter of the outdoor unit.
 Check it from time to time too so that debris will not pile up near it.

 One of the none-mechanical issues that cause the AC to fail in cooling the whole house properly is problems with the ductwork.
 When there are leaks in the ductwork, the air blown in by the AC system could not get into the house and cool it appropriately.
 Homeowners should immediately act on this by tapping the services of a certified technician.
 Problems in the ductwork do not only cause problems in cooling, it can also inadvertently overwork the AC mechanism wearing it out much earlier than it should, and making it consume more energy than needed.
 When this happens, utility bills increase too.